Are you looking for the best laptops for architecture students? This is the article for you.

 In addition, CPUs ending with the suffix X, even allow you to exceed the frequency limit outlined by Precision Boost in the presence of adequate cooling, thanks to XFR (Extended Frequency Range) technology.

-Thanks to their 8 cores, these CPUs look excellent for a workstation and for making the most of thread-hungry applications, such as to render engines.
+Thanks to their 8 cores, these CPUs look excellent for a workstation and for making the most of thread-hungry applications, such as rendering engines.
 But the strength of the Ryzen 7 line lies in its incredible price/performance ratio: just think that these CPUs are practically on par with the sixth-generation Intel CPUs of the same range… at a fraction of the price!
 Where an Intel 6900k processor (8 cores and 16 threads ) is nowhere to be found for less than 1000 $, a Ryzen 1800xis available for just over 500 $.
 The 6900k offers slightly better performance in applications that use a single core, but the differences are almost imperceptible to the average user.

 Being equipped with a new architecture, Ryzen CPUs are not yet 100% optimized for all applications, mainly due to Intel’s monopoly that has lasted over 10 years, which has forced application developers to focus only on one type of architecture.
 However, it is only a matter of time before the new AMD CPUs can really be used to their fullest.